 - Federal Law Employment Claims: These may be covered by an EPLI policy.
 Employers should be represented by counsel who understand the favorable nature of federal employment law for employers.
 Employees should be represented by counsel who understand the playing field and the need potentially to pursue other claims or to pursue federal claims in an alternative forum.

-- State Law Employment Claims: Often involve not a challenge to the adverse employment decision, but instead, are an effort to recover every dime of compensation the terminated employee earned prior to termination.
-In one case although Dalziel Law Firm did not challenge the termination, we recovered $1.2 million of earned compensation not paid.
-For another terminated employee, we recovered $4.2 million for post termination defamation under state law, including 42.5 million in punitive damages, and $419,000 in attorneys' fees.
+- State Law Employment Claims: Often involve not a challenge to the adverse employment decision, but instead, an effort is made and claims are pursued to recover every dime of compensation the terminated employee earned prior to termination.
+In one case, although Dalziel Law Firm did not challenge the termination, the discharged plaintiff recovered $1.2 million of earned compensation not paid.
+For another terminated employee, we recovered $4.2 million for post termination defamation under state law, including $2.5 million in punitive damages, and $419,000 in attorneys' fees.

 Contact an experienced Georgia attorney for labor and employment law support

-To have your labor and employment law matter evaluated by an experienced Georgia attorney, please call Dalziel Law at 404-963-9923 or contact me online
+To have your labor and employment law matter evaluated by an experienced Georgia attorney, please call Dalziel Law Firm at 404-735-0438 or contact me online

 to schedule an appointment at my Marietta office.